Saturday, March 28, 6:45 p.m.

 Hurleyvill Rail Trail Spring Walk

 In partnership with the Sullivan O&W Rail Trail Alliance, join SCAS President Maura Muller and longtime members Kathy Scullion and Bill Cutler for a special walk along the Hurleyville section of the O&W Rail Trail to celebrate National Go Birding Day and Celebrate Trails Day!
 We will meet at the trail head.
 The Rail Trail is a paved trail friendly to people of all ages and mobility.
+This walk is free and open to the public.

 May 8–10